cocos2d/cocos2d-iphone-extensions/Extensions/HKTMXTiledMap/README.md

 HKTMXTiledMap
 ==================

 CCTMXTiledMap is useful, but it's absurdly slow for large maps, thus, HKTMXTiledMap is born.
+By pushing only polygons needed to the GPU, it drastically reduces render times by the GPU.
-It only supports orthogonal maps (no hex or isometric maps).
+Currently, it only supports orthogonal maps (no hex or isometric maps).
+Also added to it is animation functionality.
+This allows you to have data-driven animated tiles as done through the Tile Properties.

 Animation
 ------------------------